What Is a Unit Title? Essential Guide for First-Home Buyers in New Zealand

 A final set of changes intended to improve how unit titles are managed came into force on 9 May 2024.
 There are now new rules around long term maintenance plans, Body Corporate contracts, regulator enforcement provisions and new regulations must now be complied with.

-New regulations
+New Regulations

 The Unit Titles Amendment Regulations 2024 (Regulations) amending the Unit Titles Regulations 2011 are now in force implementing some of these new changes.

-• all Body Corporates must have an LTMP that covers at least a 10-year period, except for large unit title developments (10 or more units) which must cover a 30-year period to be reviewed every 3 years or sooner if it will have a material impact on the unit title plan.
-A Body Corporate of a large unit title development must (unless special resolution occurs), consult suitable qualified processionals when preparing the LTMP;
+There are some amendments to the requirements, form and content of the LTMP and LTMP funds.
+All Body Corporates must have an LTMP that covers at least a 10-year period, except for large unit title developments (10 or more units) which must cover a 30-year period to be reviewed every 3 years or sooner if it will have a material impact on the unit title plan.
+A Body Corporate of a large unit title development must, unless special resolution occurs, consult suitable qualified professionals when preparing the LTMP.
+The LTMP must now summarise the current state of the common property and state the sources of funding for the plan.
+A Body Corporate which resolves not to establish a LTMP fund will now be required to review that decision annually in accordance with the Act.

 It is important to check the pre-settlement disclosure statement (PSDS) in case new information is mentioned when this is issued just prior to settlement.
 There is a deadline for the vendor to provide this.
 The PSDS is an opportunity to provide more updated information between the date the PCDS was issued and then just prior to settlement.